 Here are some of the options available:

 In addition to keeping people informed, it’s essential that you communicate directly with any potential backers and answer any questions they have about your project and its progress.
-Utilizing email marketing will help ensure that potential backers are aware of new updates if any arise throughout the duration of the campaign.
-If a backer supports your project but is inactive afterwards, it may be beneficial to reach out and get them re-engaged in order to increase the chances of success for reaching funding goals.
+Utilizing email marketing will help ensure that prospective backers are aware of new updates if any arise throughout the duration of the campaign.
+If a backer supports your project but is inactive afterward, it may be beneficial to reach out and get them re-engaged in order to increase the chances of success in reaching funding goals.

 Organize campaigns around groups of advertisements that are tailored for different categories of customers.
 Place emphasis on campaigns that deliver the most ROI.
 Experiment with different formats (text-only, graphic with text, video) and come up with creative ideas that increase response rates from new audiences.